-Before leaving, I was able to grab about a dozen or so of the Large Limited Edition exterior cover proofs; and since I only want a couple for the office, I’ve decided to give the remaining ten away!
+Before leaving, I was able to grab about a dozen or so of the Large Limited Edition exterior cover proofs; and since I only want a couple for the office, I’ve decided to give the remaining ten away, each individually numbered and signed!
 Proofs are usually just used to make sure everything looks good before printing, then are thrown away – so this is an unique opportunity that probably won’t come around very often, if every again at all.

 Entering the raffle is ultra simple via the rafflecopter entry options below and there’s quite a few ways to enter.
 Entries will be accepted through August 8th, at which time I’ll draw, announce, and contact the winners.

 Please note: entrants utilizing multiple accounts for additional entries or accounts solely created for the purpose of entering giveaways will have all of their entries deleted.